 FACE MASKS ARE REQUIRED FOR ALL PERSONS over the age of three years while in the Church.

-GENERAL POINTS: The obligation to attend Mass on Sundays and holy days of obligation continues to be lifted during the Yellow Phase of activity in Pennsylvania.
+GENERAL POINTS: The obligation to attend Mass on Sundays and holy days of obligation continues to be lifted in the Archdiocese of Philadelphia.
 You are not required to attend Mass at this time.
 Base your decision on your circumstances and comfort level.